Clyde A. Thomason: Honors and awards

-In 1957, in ceremonies at the Marine Corps Supply Center, Albany, Georgia, a new gymnasium building was formally dedicated in Sgt Thomason's name.

-In May 1984, a Staff Non-Commissioned Officers Barracks was named for Sgt.
-Thomason at the Marine Corps Base, Camp Smedley D. Butler, in Okinawa, Japan.
+In 1957, in ceremonies at the Marine Corps Supply Center, Albany, Georgia, a new gymnasium building was formally dedicated in Thomason's name.
+In May 1984, a Staff Non-Commissioned Officers Barracks was named for Thomason at the Marine Corps Base Camp Smedley D. Butler.
 On December 17, 2004, the Sgt.
 Clyde Thomason Amphibious Skills Training Facility was dedicated on Coronado Island, California.

-On August 17, 2001, Sgt Thomason's remains were re-interred in Arlington National Cemetery, Arlington, Virginia.

-On February 18, 2009, the Marine Corps League Detachment #1325 named in his honor was formed in Fayette County, Ga.
+On February 18, 2009, the Marine Corps League Detachment #1325 named in his honor was formed in Fayette County, Georgia.